mikestead/swagger-routes/README.md

 ##### Generating Handler Files

-Much like hanlder files, authorizer file stubs will be generated and managed for you too.
+Much like handler files, authorizer file stubs will be generated and managed for you too.

 The default template is defined [here](https://github.com/mikestead/swagger-routes/blob/master/template/authorizer.mustache) but you can supply your own by expanding the `authorizers` option e.g.